saxdan-lang/saxdan-lang.github.io/grammar.md

 The plural is determined as follows:

-Nouns ending in -e are invariable; those ending in another vowel add -s.
+Nouns ending in -e are invariable; those ending in another vowel or a stressed -e add an -s.

 Words of Latin origin ending in -um replace it with -a.